joewatt95/CVM/isabelle/README.md

 # Build the Isabelle formalisations
 $ isabelle build -v -b -g CVM
 ```

+(These commands should be executed from the directory in which this README.md file resides.)

 This will also generate $\LaTeX$ sources and corresponding pdf documents for
 each formalisation.